dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 So Jim and I recruited a team of three other developers and we began to work on the next few vignettes.

 But something went wrong.
 We found that the reusable framework we had created was not particularly reusable.
 It did not fit well into the new applications being written.
-There were subtle frictions that just didn’t work.
+There were subtle frictions that just didn't work.

 This was deeply discouraging, but we believed we knew what to do about it.
 We went to ETS and told them that there would be a delay—that the 45,000-line framework needed to be rewritten, or at least readjusted.
 We told them that it would take a while longer to get that done.

-I don’t need to tell you that ETS was not particularly happy with this news.
+I don't need to tell you that ETS was not particularly happy with this news.

 So we began again.
 We set the old framework aside and began writing four new vignettes simultaneously.
 We would borrow ideas and code from the old framework but rework them so that they fit into all four without modification.
 This effort took another year.
 It produced another 45,000-line framework, plus four vignettes that were on the order of 3000 to 6000 lines each.